ABDULHAM1D0/NOMA/README.md

 # NOMA
-this project is analyze noma dataset
+this project is analyze noma dataset.